-Image from Gemma Correll
+Image v Gemma Correll

-Can a vegetarian succeed on the HYH diet?
+Can a vegetarian succeed on a migraine diet?
 Absolutely.
 I’ve been doing it for 8 months and it just keeps getting better.
 Diagnosed with chronic intractable migraine without aura in 1998, over 20 years, I’ve tried multiple treatments/medications that have never worked.
 Unlike Alicia, I was well aware of what my diagnosis meant.
 My father is a migraineur so I had seen the debilitating condition first hand throughout my entire childhood.

 I food prep on Sundays to make my life easier.
 Either I will make all 5 days of food at once, or if I am using fresher ingredients, then I prep twice a week.
 In the beginning it was overwhelming, so I would make oven baked potatoes on Sunday to warm up through the week, served with butter, a side of cottage cheese, and a vegetable.
 It was very quick and did not require any thought after a long day of work.

-5 Minute Hummus Omit the lemon
+5 Minute Hummus – For this recipe I just omit the lemon juice.

 Honey Mustard Dressing